Chemical Peels

 • Deep Chemical Peels (e.g.Phenol Peel): Deep chemical peels penetrate deeper in the skin and are the most aggressive type of chemical peel.
 Deep chemical peels can address more severe skin conditions such as severe sun damaged skin, wrinkles, scars and even pre-cancerous skin growths.

-Step 1: The face is cleaned Step 2: The chemical is applied to the skin Step 3: The chemical peel is neutralised to terminate the chemical peel.
+Step 3: The chemical peel is neutralised to terminate the chemical peel.

 • Removal of blackheads and whiteheads (comedones)